Slider

 My Activist Days

-When I worked with GeoengineeringWatch (in my activist days) I was told by my fellow activists that once we reached “critical mass” in awareness that it would be impossible for them to continue spraying aerosols into the skies to modify the weather amidst a host of other agendas.
+When I worked with GeoengineeringWatch (in my activist days) My fellow activists said that once we reached “critical mass” in awareness that it would be impossible for weather modification programs to continue.

 Well, that’s bogus.

-Even though much of the public is now aware of weather modification there’s no end in sight.
-In fact, extreme weather, fires, floods and unnatural disasters (tornadoes! 😶) are increasing in frequency and intensity.
-How did Geoengineering awareness help the victims in Paradise, Australia, and more recently, what about the victims of the Lahaina “Wildfire?”
+14 years later, much of the public is aware of weather modification, but there’s no end in sight.
+Quite to the contrary, extreme weather, fires, floods and unnatural disasters are increasing in both frequency and intensity.
+Geoengineering awareness did absolutely nothing to help the victims in Paradise, Australia, Lahaina, and more recently, Spokane.

-In my early years researching the who and why of “geoengineering,” I discovered the satanic beliefs of the elite controllers behind it all and learned that REBELLION was exactly what they wanted.
+In my early years of researching the “who” and “why” of “geoengineering,” I discovered the satanic beliefs of the elite controllers behind it all – and learned that REBELLION was exactly what they want.

 For rebellion is like the sin of divination, (1 Sam 15:23)